 The wonders of marketing have resulted in more than just one or two people to think that Apple Mac computers don’t fail like Windows PCs.
 In short, they fail, frequently.

-Most modern Apple Mac computers have an Intel processor, just like your Windows PC, running a Intel chipset.
-There’s lots of other hardware that it pretty similar, in fact with a bit of jiggery-pokery you can get Apple’s OSX running on a ‘Hackintosh’, or of course run Windows on your Apple Mac using Boot Camp.
+Most modern Apple Mac computers have an Intel processor, just like your Windows PC, running an Intel chipset.
+There’s lots of other hardware that it pretty similar, in fact with a bit of jiggery-pokery you can get Apple’s OSX running on a ‘Hackintosh’, or of course, run Windows on your Apple Mac using Boot Camp.

-The main reason we see the computers in is of course because of HDD or SSD failure.
-However, one MacBook pictured left, did have a faulty SATA to motherboard connector, which resulted in corruption of the filesystem and data loss.
+The main reason we receive computers is of course because of HDD or SSD failure.
+However, one MacBook (pictured left) did have a faulty SATA to motherboard connector, which resulted in the corruption of the filesystem and data loss.
 The HDD itself was physically and electronically working OK.
-The other hard disk drives and solid state disk received in has all failed in one way or another – bad sectors, firmware and failed heads.
-In this case we were successful in all cases.
+The other hard disk drives and solid state disk received had all failed in one way or another – bad sectors, firmware and failed heads.
+We were successful in all cases.

 Proprietary Apple SSDs

 In the main, the storage devices used in Apple computers are the same as PCs (with the exception of new proprietary SSDs in the MacBook Air).
 Consequently, the techniques for recovering the data from the HDD are the same.
 However, recovering data from the HFS+ filesystem can be particularly challenging.
 We strongly advise users not to run the disk utility ‘repair permissions’ or Disk Warrior on an HDD or SSD that is failing – it can make unfortunate changes to your storage device that cannot be reversed leading to permanent data loss.
 More details can be found on our Apple Mac data recovery page.